tamld/dd-clone-linux-system/README.md

 ### 3. 🚀 Set Up `tmux` on Client Machine

-On the client machine, open a `tmux` session to manage the SSH connection:
+On the client machine, open a `tmux` session to manage the SSH connection.
+Using `tmux` ensures that your session remains active even if the network connection is interrupted:

-1. Connect to Machine A using SSH from the client.
+1. Connect to Source Server using SSH from the client.
 2. Start a `tmux` session by running `tmux`.

+> **Important:** Using `tmux` helps prevent disruptions during long operations, ensuring a smooth and uninterrupted cloning process.

 ### 4. 💾 Perform `dd` Clone

-Using SSH, clone the disk from Machine A to Machine B:
+Using SSH, clone the disk from Source Server to Destination Server:

 - From the client machine, within the `tmux` session, execute:

     ```bash
-    sudo dd if=/dev/sda bs=64K conv=noerror,sync status=progress | ssh ubuntu@[Machine B IP] "sudo dd of=/dev/sda bs=64K status=progress"
+    sudo dd if=/dev/sda bs=64K conv=noerror,sync status=progress | ssh ubuntu@[Destination Server IP] "sudo dd of=/dev/sda bs=64K status=progress"
     ```

 🔗 Important: Ensure **SSH service is running and using tmux** on both machines.

-### 5. 🔄 Post-cloning Procedures on Machine B
+### 5. 🔄 Post-cloning Procedures on Destination Server

-After cloning, perform system setup on Machine B:
+After cloning, perform system setup on Destination Server:

 - Activate LVM Volumes: